RashindaW/IncipientFaultDetection/README.md

 `tep` is registered so you can extend it later, but all capabilities currently raise `NotImplementedError` until preprocessing and dataloaders are implemented.

-> **ASHRAE Dataset**: See [ASHRAE_INTEGRATION.md](ASHRAE_INTEGRATION.md) for detailed documentation on the ASHRAE 1043-RP dataset integration, including training on benchmark tests and testing on refrigerant leak scenarios.
+> **ASHRAE dataset**: Training uses the “Benchmark Tests” XLS files (normal and near‑normal operation) while testing targets the “Refrigerant leak” scenarios.
+The adapter loads the native spreadsheets directly (requires `xlrd`) so no additional conversion step is needed.

 Adapters are selected via the new `--dataset-key` argument across training, testing, and plotting scripts.
 You can override the default location with `--data-dir` when needed.